nqd/esp8266-dev/docs/ota-update.md

 # this document describes the method of ota firmware updating

-API, the restful way

-### ESP host side

-When bootup, host report its version.

-OTA client gets latest informations of firmware of an application via REST calling:
+When bootup, OTA client polls for latest informations of firmware of an application via REST calling:

     GET /firmware/:application/versions
     HEADERS:
         uuid: uuid
         token: token
-        host: esp
+        host: esp8266
         version: current version
+        user: user1/user2

 OTA server should return information of last version, which contain metadata of the latest, including URL to get user1/user2.bin.